Spruce Pine, North Carolina: Transport

+Beginning in 2014, the North Carolina Department of Transportation began widening U.S. Route 19E, which is the major corridor linking the towns of Spruce Pine and Burnsville to Interstate 26.
+The widened highway has transformed a two-lane highway to a divided four-lane featuring grassy medians and turn lanes.
+The widening project was completed in 2020.
+Spruce Pine is served by the Avery County Airport, located 4 miles northeast of the town.

+Hospital

+In 1955, Blue Ridge Community Hospital opened in Spruce Pine.
+It eventually was renamed Blue Ridge Regional Hospital, and was absorbed by Mission Health System.
+It serves Mitchell and Yancey Counties and upper McDowell and lower Avery Counties.

 Media

-Spruce Pine is home to The Mitchell News-Journal, a weekly newspaper printed by Community Newspapers, Inc. and WTOE radio, at 1470 kHz on the AM dial and 101.1 FM.
+Spruce Pine is home to The Mitchell News-Journal, a weekly newspaper printed by Community Newspapers, Inc., and to WTOE radio, at 1470 kHz on the AM dial and 101.1 FM.
 The radio station operates 24 hours a day and is an ABC Radio affiliate.
-It is owned by Mountain Valley Media, based in Burnsville, NC.
+It is owned by Mountain Valley Media, based in Burnsville.